Canop/bacon/website/src/community/bacon-dev.md

 **Don't open a PR without discussing the design before**, either in the chat or in an issue, unless you're just fixing a typo.
 Coding is the easy part.
 Determining the exact requirement and how we want it to be done is the hard part.
 This is especially important if you plan to add a dependency or to change the visible parts, eg the launch arguments.

+# This documentation...

+... needs your help too.

+Tell me what seems to be unclear or missing.

+Or for simple corrections, head to [the source](https://github.com/Canop/bacon/tree/main/website)